30-day Challenges, so hot right now

 One way to do this is to shrink the change a little bit.
-If you’re trying to go Paleo for 30 days but not at a 10 confident level you could try committing to a Paleo breakfast every day for 30 days.
+If you’re trying to eat healthy for 30 days but not at a 10 confident level you could try committing to a healthy breakfast every day for 30 days.

 If you’re trying to take 10 minute cold showers every day for the next 30 days but not at a 10 confidence level you could try shrinking the challenge to 5 minutes.
-Still feel to long?
+Still, feel too long?
 How about 4, or 3, or 2, or 1 minute.

 If your goal is a big one think about breaking it down into more manageable daily tasks instead.

 Grab someone to participate in the challenge with you.
-I don’t need to tell you that you’re more likely to follow through with a 30 day challenge if you’re doing it with a someone, have an accountability partner, and a support system.
+I don’t need to tell you that you’re more likely to follow through with a 30-day challenge if you’re doing it with someone, have an accountability partner, and a support system.

 Grab a friend, co-worker, family member, or significant other.